The Building Act 1993 – Recommended Amendments & Suggestions for the “How to Fix the Building Act Seminar”

 In summary then, we come back to the theme laid down in the opening paragraphs of this article.
 The Building Act 1993 is a law that has served the community and the construction fraternity well, but the experience of the ensuing years has shown that even a well oiled machine needs maintenance.
 To that end, we consider that the above areas are of significance for possible reform, to improve the legislation to better suit the Victorian community.

-If the reader wishes to comment or add to the list of matters that would lend themselves to legislative amendment then please email either of the authors at email@example.com or firstname.lastname@example.org.
+If the reader wishes to comment or add to the list of matters that would lend themselves to legislative amendment then please email us at email@example.com.
 We will shortly be collaborating with two peak body associations in a think tank forum and the invitees and attendees will be afforded the opportunity to volunteer their views on ways by which the Act could be enhanced.
 This paper is therefore somewhat of a work in progress and will evolve.

-Justin Cotton and Miro Djuric are construction lawyers of nearly 10 years standing who have worked, published and lectured extensively in construction law over that time.
+Justin Cotton and Miro Djuric are construction lawyers who have worked, published and lectured extensively in construction law over the years.
 Their practice has also been cross jurisdictional, assisting a range of practitioners and owners in the construction industry.
 This lends them deep insight and an overview across the Australian jurisdictions.